stanleyugwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 creates a file

 ### 8-cwd_state
-writes tge output of ls -la to a file
+writes the output of ls -la to a file

 ### 9-duplicate_last_line
-ceeate script to duplicate last line of a file
+duplicate last line of a file

+### 10-no_more_js
+deletes all `.js` files in directory and it's sub